Purchase Vacant Property From Landbank

 In anticipation of the expected program revisions, the Landbank will temporarily halt application processes, effective June 7, 2022 in order to update software and provide community education surrounding the program changes.
 The application process will reopen later this summer.

 What is the Landbank?

 The Landbank Authority is a cooperative effort by the major taxing authorities in Louisville Metro (city of Louisville, commonwealth of Kentucky and Jefferson County Public Schools).
 Its mission is to put vacant and abandoned properties back into productive use to improve our neighborhoods by increasing property values, stimulate the tax base, and reducing crime rates.

 The Landbank has a number of buildings and vacant parcels available for purchase.
 Visit our Interactive Property Viewer, where you can find property information, online application forms, and all other property-related information.
 The first time you apply, you will need to create an account.
 This will allow you to apply for properties and to check the status of previous applications.

-To learn more about our programs and to purchase a Landbank Authority-owned vacant property, click on the link below for either lots or structures.
+To learn more about the Landbank’s sales programs, please click on the link below for either lots, structures, or special sales.

 Curious how to figure out who owns a property and whether is it available for purchase through the city?
 Watch this video tutorial.